 - Written evidence that a responsible Christian organization will guarantee financial support for dependents remaining in the homeland during the student’s time in the United States attending seminary.

 - Written guarantee of financial support for dependents who accompany the student to the U.S. and for their round-trip transportation.

 - A catalog from the college where the baccalaureate degree was earned.
 A catalog on the graduate program if an advanced degree is held.

-International students will be required to deposit $1,000 (U.S.) upon written notification of their approval for admission to AGTS.
-One-half of this amount is applied toward tuition and fees, and the remainder is retained on account until graduation or leaving seminary.
-AGTS cannot release the formal visa application (I-20) until the deposit has been received.
+International students will be required to deposit a $1,000 (U.S.) emergency evacuation fee upon written notification of their approval for admission to AGTS.
+This amount is retained on account until graduation or leaving the seminary.
+AGTS cannot release the formal I-20 "Certificate of Eligibility" (required for visa application) until the deposit has been received.
 (Students from financially troubled countries may be required to deposit $10,000, U.S.)

-To apply, submit the following: 1) application for admission; 2) official certified transcripts sent to the seminary by the schools attended; 3) ministerial reference on form provided.
+To apply, submit the following: 1) application for admission; 2) official certified transcripts sent to the seminary by all post-secondary schools attended; 3) ministerial reference on form provided.

 An unclassified student may later request a reevaluation for matriculation into a degree program after the admission requirements are satisfied and additional application documents are submitted.
 The graduate courses taken as an unclassified student may be applicable toward a degree.

 Note: In order to qualify for veterans benefits, a student must be in a degree program.